 One winner only will be named each year.
 He or she will receive an engraved plaque at the annual meeting and a prize valued at approximately $1,000.00.
 In addition, the winner’s return economy airfare, two nights hotel accommodations and registration fee will be paid to attend the annual meeting to present his or her work.
 Expenses will be reimbursed in accordance with the Society’s travel guidelines.
 The winner’s name will be recorded in the Society’s Membership Directory on an annual basis.

 Guidelines for Submissions

 Those intending to apply for the award must submit an ABSTRACT via the general scientific program online submission process available on this website.
-An electronic copy of the completed work must be received by DECEMBER 11, to qualify for the following year’s award.
+An electronic copy of the completed work must be received by AUGUST 1st to qualify for the that year’s award.
 The complete manuscript must be submitted to the Journal of Otolaryngology-Head and Neck Surgery for publication.

 Please address submission to:

-Dr. S. Mark Taylor, Awards Committee Chair, and email to [email protected]
+Dr. D. MacNeil, Awards Committee Chair, and email to [email protected]

 Recipients Of The Hodge Memorial Award